JamesTwallin/BM_analysis/docs/_pages/overview.md

 B1610 (This is the Actual Generation Output Per Generation Unit) and the Derived Data (This is the data which show the actions taken by the National Grid to balance the system).
 If we combine the 2 datasets, we can see how much each wind farm generated (B1610) and if they were curtailed at all (Derived Data).

-### Energy Yield Calculations
+## Energy Yield Calculations

 By using known data (generation, curtailment and weather data), we can create a model which can estimate the expected generation at a wind farm given the wind speed and direction.
 In this work, the approach taken is to use instance based machine learning.
-The basis of instance based modelling is the premise that the model is the data.
+The basis of instance based modelling is the premise that **the model is the data**.
 The most well known instance based model is the KNN Regressor, which is like a machine learning version of a VLOOKUP in excel.
 It's conceptually not too difficult to understand.
 If we make the assertion:

 `power_out = f(wind_speed, direction)`